-Ian's ancestors fled violent persecution in Ukraine before settling in Canada, where Ian grew up in a subsidized apartment building for at-risk women.
-The undercurrent of empathy throughout Ian’s work stems from his formative years in a community with lived experiences in mental health, addiction, homelessness, poverty, racism and gender-based oppression.
+Ian's ancestors fled violent persecution in Ukraine before immigrating to Canada a century ago.
+The empathy which drives Ian’s work stems from his formative years growing up in a community with lived experiences in mental health, addiction, homelessness, poverty, racism and gender-based oppression.

 As a freelance photojournalist Ian has worked with the world’s leading media outlets, including National Geographic, The New York Times, TIME, GEO, New York Magazine, The Guardian Weekly and many others.
-His works have garnered support and accolades from The Eugene Smith Fund, World Press Photo, Sony World Photography Awards, Pictures of the Year International, The Canada Council for the Arts, the Lange-Taylor Prize et al, and been shown in exhibitions internationally.
-He lives in Toronto and has carried out editorial assignments and longterm projects around the world.
-Ian is represented by NAMARA Projects for commercial enquiries and print sales.
+His works have garnered support and accolades from The Eugene Smith Fund, World Press Photo, Sony World Photography Awards, Pictures of the Year International, The Canada Council for the Arts, the Lange-Taylor Prize and have been shown in exhibitions internationally.

 (Photo by Megan Delaire)